piepieonline/ShipbreakerShipbuilder/README.md

 ## First steps
 * Open SampleScene
 * Navigate to "_CustomShips/ExampleBox"
-* Drag "ExampleBox.prefab" into the scene hierarchy
+* Drag "ExampleBox.prefab" into the scene hierarchy (This will take a while on first attempt, as it is caching all used game assets - takes about a minute on my midrange machine)
  * If this doesn't look right, when the Editor has finished loading, `Shipbreaker/Force View Refresh`
 * Move and rotate the atmospheric regulator into the box (Hint: Hold ctrl to snap to the grid)
 * Click the ExampleBox in the hierarchy, and apply overrides